jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) the person complies with any conditions in the Commissioner’s approval; and (c) there is no material change in the provisions in subpart LY of that Act and any associated provisions.
   (d)
+(2) The Commissioner may, in accordance with this section, approve a person’s research and development activities for 1 or more of the following:
+  (a) the income year to which the application relates (the first income year):
+  (b) up to 2 income years immediately following the first income year:
+  (c) the income year immediately before the first income year, but only to the extent the activity is a supporting research and development activity described in section LY 5(1)﻿(ab)﻿(i) of the Income Tax Act 2007.
-(2) The Commissioner may, in accordance with this section, approve a person’s research and development activities for an income year (the first income year), the income year immediately before (the prior year), and up to 2 income years immediately after, if the person makes an application in accordance with subsection (3) on or before the last day of the 3rd month after the end of the first income year.
-For a prior year, the Commissioner may only approve supporting research and development activities described in section LY 5(1)﻿(ab)﻿(i) of the Income Tax Act 2007.
+(2B) The person must apply in accordance with subsection (3) on or before the last day of the third month after the end of the first income year.
+However, if the person has a balance date of 30 September, the application must be made on or before 15 January following the end of the first income year.
 (3) A person must apply to the Commissioner for approval in the form prescribed by the Commissioner, including— (a) the activities the person wants the Commissioner to approve; and (b) the income years for which approval is sought; and